News articles

 There are unlimited resources if you’re interested in learning more about how to enjoy the night sky and how you can protect the night sky.
 Here are a few recommendations:

-Downloadable Brochures & Guides
+Downloadable Posters, Brochures & Guides

 Responsible Lighting Guidelines for Kaikōura